wp-plugins/fg-joomla-to-wordpress/readme.txt

 - import this SQL file on the same database as WordPress
 - run the migration by using WordPress database credentials (host, user, password, database) instead of the Joomla ones in the plugin settings.

-= The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted" =
+= The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted" or I get the message: “Internal server error" =

 * You can run the migration again.
 It will continue where it stopped.
 * You can add: `define('WP_MEMORY_LIMIT', '512M');` in your wp-config.php file to increase the memory allowed by WordPress